 - Flying Solo – for women who have been widowed for at least one year, with the focus on adapting to both challenges and opportunities in their new lives.

 Individual Bereavement Counseling – Individual counseling is often suggested during the early stages of grief.
 Counseling is available to hospice families and community members after a required assessment.
 Bereavement coordinators are available to help you through what can be a difficult transition after losing a loved one.

 Complicated Grief Therapy – Hospice of Westchester is pleased to offer Complicated Grief Therapy on a limited basis.
 This 16-week therapy can help those who have thoughts, feelings and behaviors that are preventing them from moving forward in their lives after a loss.
 Acute grief is a normal human emotion, but it should be transitory, and when it becomes chronic and debilitating the people experiencing it may need mental health treatment.
 Please see the following link to find out more about Complicated Grief. https://complicatedgrief.columbia.edu/professionals/complicated-grief-professionals/overview/

 Special workshops and events

 - Coping with the Holidays — Holiday time can be difficult when grieving.
-We offer annual workshops to provide support and suggestions to help you through the holidays in November and December.
+We offer an annual workshop to provide support and suggestions to help you through Thanksgiving and the Winter Holiday Season.
 You can choose to attend a workshop either in November during the day or in December in the evening.
 Please call for days and times.

 - Memorial Butterfly Release — A Celebration of Life Gathering — For many years Hospice of Westchester has held an annual memorial service for both our hospice families and the community.
 Memorial Butterfly Releases are held in early June at The Wainwright House in Rye.
 This Ceremony provides an opportunity to honor our loved ones with the release of a monarch butterfly.